 Battles on track as Simon crashes out

-Rins soon got past Luthi to take the lead with twenty-two seconds remaining but not for long as Rins ran wide allowing Luthi to get back past.
+Rins soon got past Luthi to take the lead with 22 seconds remaining but not for long as Rins ran wide allowing Luthi to get back past.
 This change in momentum allowed Corsi, Morbidelli and Baldassarri to catch up.
 Rins eventually claimed the lead back from Luthi who then fell victim to Corsi and Baldassarri.
 Morbidelli remained behind the pack.
-Julian Simon (QMMF Racing Team) crashed out at turn eight with nineteen laps remaining; fortunately he appeared unharmed.
+Julian Simon (QMMF Racing Team) crashed out at turn eight with 19 laps remaining; fortunately he appeared unharmed.

 Lowes collecting valuable championship points

 Lowes continued to chase the lead pack out on his own and behind was a small gap followed by a group of ten riders now led by Schrotter.
-Seeing Lowes get away made Zarco respond and he soon go to the front of the pack in pursuit of the British rider.
+Seeing Lowes get away made Zarco respond and he soon got to the front of the pack in pursuit of the British rider.
 In the middle of the pack Hafitzh Syharin (Petronas Raceline Malaysia) and rookie Miguel Oliveira (Leopard Racing) were commencing in a battle.
 At the same time Luthi and Baldassarri were sparring near the front of the field of riders.

 The battle for fourth place continued